rafaeldelboni/cljs-vs-squint-threejs/readme.md

 # cljs VS squint

-An experiment to compare the same project created using ClojureScript (CLJS) and Squint by porting a Three.js example [instancing performance](https://threejs.org/examples/#webgl_instancing_performance)
+An experiment to compare the same project created using ClojureScript (CLJS) and Squint by porting a Three.js example: [Instancing Performance](https://threejs.org/examples/#webgl_instancing_performance).

 ## Repositories
 - [cljs](./cljs/)